It’s not what you produce as you write that’s important; it’s who you become as you write that’s important.

 Why a Journal for Expressive Writing?

 At the same time, sharing our writing with others can help bridge political, class, social, and racial divides.
 To share our stories may be one of the most valuable gifts we give to ourselves—and to others—now and in the future.
 Committed to social justice?
 Sharing your voice is one of the most effective forms of social justice there is!
 Why?
-Because sharing our emotions is essential.
-Listening is essential.
-Love.
-Belongingness.
-Healing.
-Despair.
-Each one of us is a necessary and valued part of the whole.
+Because amplifying personal narratives unites diverse communities.
+When we share our emotions, and others listen, each one of us separately becomes a necessary and valued part of the whole.
+Together we heal.
+Together we feel a sense of belonging.
+Together we spread love, not hate.
+Together we foster human connection and build community.

 What is Expressive Writing?

-Expressive writing, journal writing and therapeutic writing hold so many personal benefits, whether you choose to share your writing with the world or not.
+Expressive writing holds so many personal benefits, whether you choose to share your writing with the world or not.
 But here at the Journal of Expressive Writing, we hope you do.
-Because your voice matters.
+Because your experiences matter.

 • • •